abmgis/abmgis/Chapter03-DevelopingABM/README.md

 ## Tutorial / Lecture Slides

-The lecture slides for this chapter are available: [Chapter3 Lecture Slides](./Chapter3.pptx).
+The lecture slides for this chapter are available here: [Chapter3 Lecture Slides](./Chapter3.pptx).

 A tutorial for this chapter, where we apply the design process outlined fully in the book, can be found here: [Chapter3 Tutorial](./Chapter3_Tutorial.pptx).
 This tutorial involves the development of the [Segregation Model](Models/Segregation.nlogo), shown below.